tovmassian/react-node-ts/README.md

 * Run `npm run lint` to check your full-stack code linting.

 P.S.
 For linting rules there are several predefined recommended rules.
 You can your preferred rules on `.eslintrc`.
-As there besides of `ESLint` there is also `Prettier` installed in the project on every linting check it will automatically try to fix linting errors if they are configured in `.prettierrc` file.
+As there besides `ESLint`, there is also `Prettier` installed in the project on every linting check it will automatically try to fix linting errors if they are configured in `.prettierrc` file.

 ## Build for production

-As the whole project is setup with typescript you need to transpile and build javascript(and css) out of your source code so browsers can read it.
+As the whole project is set up with typescript you need to transpile and build JavaScript(and CSS) out of your source code so browsers can read it.
 This step is mostly for automation deployment platforms such as (Jenkins, Bamboo, Heroku, etc.).
-Some additional platform specific configuration may be required.
+Some additional platform-specific configuration may be required.

 * Run `npm ci` to install your main(back-end) dependencies.
 * Run `npm run build` to build your production code in `/build` directory.